patrickpichler/beesting_talk/talk.md

 biggest was that injecting the Honeytoken is  only half the bargain.
 So either I expose  the mutating  webhook API  from all  agents, or  I would  need to  split Beesting into two parts.
 This means my  initial goal of a single component would be out  of the  window.
-The  next problem I have  with this approach, it  is very Kubernetes specific.
-Not the biggest  deals, but still, if  I can make  it more general, that is  a nice win.
-Last,  but not least, it just  didn't sounded that much fun.
+Additionally, it  just didn't sounded  that much  fun.
 I wanted  to start  Beesting  to research  into  something new  and  just using  a mutating webhook  didn't get me  that exited.
 Maybe in  the future, I  give this approach another shot  though, but since I  work on Beesting in my  free time, I will spend my time on whatever looks fun first probably.

 Ok, so  the Admission Controller is  off the table.
 How else can we  inject our sweet Honeytokens into containers?
 Looking  back at the Kubernetes architecture,